Automatic Proudly W-E-L-C-O-M-E-S Gary Duncan Service's Customers! Read More

 Restricted Airflow

 Restricted airflow is another common cause of heat pump issues.
+Dirty or clogged air filters can restrict airflow within the system, leading to decreased efficiency, higher energy costs, and even potential system shutdowns.
 A clogged air filter, closed or blocked vents, or a dirty outdoor unit can hinder the airflow and cause the heat pump to malfunction.
+Both the indoor coil, located in the air handler or furnace, and the outdoor coils should be kept clean to ensure unobstructed airflow and efficient operation.
 Regularly inspect and clean your air filters, remove any obstructions around vents, and ensure the outdoor unit is free of debris.
-If the problem persists, it’s advisable to schedule a professional maintenance check.
+If the problem persists, it’s advisable to schedule heat pump maintenance service.

 Refrigerant Levels

 Insufficient refrigerant levels can hinder the heat pump’s ability to switch between heating and cooling modes.
 A refrigerant leak can cause the system to remain stuck in heating mode.
-If you suspect refrigerant issues, it’s crucial to contact us.
+If you suspect refrigerant issues, it’s crucial to have your heat pump checked.
 We can identify leaks, repair what’s causing them, and recharge the system with the appropriate amount of refrigerant.

 Faulty Reversing Valve